adhingra603/prchecker/README.md

 # Pull Request Checker
 The Pull Request Checker is a Spring Boot Application which periodically checks a GitHub repository for aging pull requests, then sends notifications to a Slack Channel.

+This application can run in Maven, Docker, or via Docker Compose.

 ## Technologies Used
 [Spring Boot] (http://projects.spring.io/spring-boot/)